 Figure 5-38 also shows NAEI estimated total annual UK emissions of this metal (plotted as a dotted line, against the right-hand y-axis).
-Measured ambient concentrations follow the same pattern, generally decreasing (though there is some year-to-year variation) until around 2012 when there appears to be some levelling off of the downward slope, before a further apparent decrease in 2016.
+In the case of Pb, measured ambient concentrations follow the same general pattern as the estimated total UK emissions.